Blue Origin launches 'Perfect 10' space tourists on New Shepard rocket (video)

-Blue Origin plans to launch its 10th space tourism mission this morning (Feb.
-25), and you can watch the action live.
+Blue Origin launched its 10th space tourism mission this morning (Feb.
+25), sending six paying passengers to suborbital space.

-Blue Origin calls today's flight NS-30, because it will be the 30th overall flight of New Shepard.
-The mission will be the 10th crewed mission of the vehicle, which consists of a reusable booster and a reusable capsule.
+Blue Origin called today's flight NS-30, because it was the 30th overall flight of New Shepard.
+The mission was the 10th crewed mission of the vehicle, which consists of a reusable booster and a reusable capsule.

-NS-30 will carry six people on a brief trip to and from suborbital space.
-Those crewmembers are venture capitalist Lane Bess (who's flying on New Shepard for the second time), Spanish TV host Jesús Calleja, entrepreneur and physicist Elaine Chia Hyde, reproductive endocrinologist Richard Scott and hedge fund partner Tushar Shah.
+The crewmembers on today's flight were venture capitalist Lane Bess (who flew on New Shepard for the second time), Spanish TV host Jesús Calleja, entrepreneur and physicist Elaine Chia Hyde, reproductive endocrinologist Richard Scott and hedge fund partner Tushar Shah.
 You can learn more about them in our crew reveal story.

-Blue Origin has not provided details about the sixth crewmember.
+Blue Origin did not provide details about the sixth crewmember, and stated that he wished to remain anonymous.
 But we know that person is a man with the surname Wilson, thanks to the NS-30 mission patch and a few photos that the company has posted on X.

 Related: Blue Origin crew, including history's 100th woman to fly to space, lands safely (video)